 Soil - The ideal soil is a deep, fertile, well drained loam with a pH between 6 and 7 (4.3 - 8.3 tolerated), although I've seen magnificent specimens growing in heavy clay on the river banks and trees tolerating a wide range of soil conditions.

-Fertility - It's advisable to not add compost to the roots of walnuts when planting out and to add just a little top dressing compost to your newly planted trees.
-In the 2nd year, adding around 10L of compost to the base of the tree in the spring will meet the plants growing nitrogen demands.
+Fertility – It’s advisable to not add compost to the roots of walnuts when planting out and to add just a little top dressing compost to your newly planted trees.
+In the second year, adding around 10L of compost to the base of the tree in the spring will meet the plant’s growing nitrogen demands.
 Too much nitrogen makes the trees more susceptible to walnut blight.

 Irrigation - Should not be necessary unless rainfall is below 600mm per year and is uneven in distribution throughout the year.
 In my climate in southeast Europe, Bulgaria, I give my young trees 20L once every two weeks during the summer months.
 Never use a sprinkler or hose to water and avoid splashing water onto the leaves as this will promote the development of blight.

-Sunburn: can occur in excessive summer heat (38°C) and the kernels can shrivel and darken.
+Sunburn – Can occur in excessive summer heat (38oC) and the kernels can shrivel and darken.
 This is more so of a problem if the tree is under moisture stress.

 The husks, shells and peel are sudorific, especially when green.